LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Are there any downsides to using Lead Gen Forms?

-Even though LinkedIn is considered an excellent platform for B2B lead generation, using Lead Gen Forms may pose a few common challenges.
+Even though LinkedIn is great for B2B lead generation, using Lead Gen Forms may pose a few common challenges.
 Here’s what to watch out for:

 Leads who forget that they filled out the form

-- Add custom checkboxes: This will force the prospect to stop and read before clicking the box.
+- Add custom checkboxes so they have to stop and read before ticking.

 Use this guide to connect your LinkedIn Lead Gen Forms to Pardot and other marketing platforms.